…And then, he turned it on.

 “A little… too well,” I said.

-When Rod turned off the holographic disguise, it was a mild shock.
+When Rod turned off the holographic disguise, I got a mild shock.
 I looked so… so normal.
 So much like me.
 My starburned face, the freckles all over my nose.
 My slightly-too-large chin.
 It was so familiar it was weird.

 As I combed out my shaggy, greasy brown hair, Rod asked me where my other shoe was.